Skip to main content

 Astral Location Services

 Astral Location Services is the hosted service that performs location proof verification and geospatial computation.
-It runs inside a Trusted Execution Environment (TEE), which is what makes the results verifiable rather than merely signed.
+It is designed to run inside a Trusted Execution Environment (TEE) — which, under attestation, is what makes results verifiable rather than merely signed.

 What the Service Provides